JonathanWenger/probabilistic-linear-solvers-for-ml/README.md

 #### Galerkin's Method

-To apply the probabilistic linear solver to a discretization of a partial differential equation begin by generating the mesh and resulting linear system via Galerkin's method.
-To do so install [FeNiCS](https://fenicsproject.org/) following these [instructions](https://fenicsproject.org/download/).
+To apply the probabilistic linear solver to a discretization of a partial differential equation run the associated Jupyter notebook in `./experiments/notebooks`.

+If you wish to regenerate the mesh and resulting linear system via Galerkin's method yourself, begin by installing [FeNiCS](https://fenicsproject.org/download).
 On Ubuntu you can simply install from the package management system.
 ```bash
 sudo apt-get install fenics
 ```

-You can now generate the coarse and fine meshes for the Dirichlet equation and associated linear systems via:
+You can now generate the coarse and fine meshes and associated linear systems for the Dirichlet equation via:

 ```bash
 cd experiments/scripts
 python poisson_pde.py -r 6
 python poisson_pde.py -r 128
 ```

-Now run the associated Jupyter notebook in `./experiments/notebooks` to apply the probabilistic linear solver to the resulting system.

 ## Citation